Hamilton Beach 49980A Drip Coffee Maker Review

 Despite being relatively simple, this coffee maker still comes with a lot of useful features like programmability, strength control, and Senseo pod compatibility, just to name a few.

 There are certain areas where cost-cutting has resulted in a less than perfect coffee maker.
 First, and perhaps most obvious: Why does the batch brewing side not have a reusable mesh filter like some of the best single serve coffee makers on the market?
 Second, and perhaps the bigger problem: Why provide a glass carafe with a hot-plate instead of an insulated carafe?
-At least, they could have made a model with an insulated thermal carafe, just like they do with the Hamilton Beach FlexBrew coffee makers.
+At least, they could have made a model with an insulated thermal carafe, just like they do with the Hamilton Beach FlexBrew coffee maker.

 While the inclusion of these two features would have elevated this machine to value perfection, even without them, this drip coffee maker makes a compelling case.